-- Neck and Fingerboard Thickness – How thick or wide an instrument’s neck and fingerboard is can make a considerable difference in playability depending on the player’s own hand shape and size.
-Someone with smaller hands will most likely struggle to play an instrument with a wide neck, whereas someone with larger hands may find it less comfortable on a very thin neck.
+- Neck and Fingerboard Thickness – How thick or wide an instrument’s neck and fingerboard is can make a considerable difference in playability depending on the player’s own hand shape and size; just make sure the instrument is comforatble in your hands.

-- Craftmanship – Of course, excellent craftmanship, attention to detail and proper and precise graduation of the woods from the maker make the difference in the playability of the instrument.
+- Craftmanship – Of course, excellent craftmanship, attention to detail (proper and precise fitment), and graduation (the shaping/thickness of the top and bottom plates) makes all the difference in the playability of the instrument.

 Playability becomes apparent in quite a few ways.
 Regular playing as well as advanced and extended techniques are all factors affected by an instrument’s playability.
-In order to be sure you are testing for these many factors when trying out an instrument, here is a brief list of techniques and skills that will help identify the instrument’s playability:
+In order to be sure you are testing for these factors when trying out an instrument, here is a brief list of techniques and skills that will help you identify an instrument’s playability:

 - Scales – Scales in first position as well as scales using shifts will allow you to feel how comfortable the instrument is for you, check finger spacing and compare ease of shifting.